tvjames/kendo-docs/api/dataviz/chart.md

 publish: true
 ---

-# kendo.dataviz.ui.Chart SITEFINITY MAOR SITEFINITY WHAT WILL HAPPEN
+# kendo.dataviz.ui.Chart SITEFINITY MAOR SITEFINITY WHAT WILL HAPPEN, IDK WHAT WILL HAPPEN!!
+OH NO!

 ## Configuration